This time we had a fairly quick 30-day turnaround at our house in

 still hike and bike with the best of 'em and I love exploring new places.

 We hope you'll enjoy this summer's continuing adventures and photos.

-The 1439-mile trip to Caprock Canyons from our house in southwestern Virginia was
+The drive to Caprock Canyons from our house in southwestern Virginia was

 uneventful.
 The less drama on the road, the better!
 Our route was simple: get on I-81 west of

 Roanoke, follow it south to I-40, and head west until we get near Amarillo, TX.

 Unlike most of our trips across the country, we allowed an extra day

 to reach our first interim destination this time.
 We had several reasons: